Friday, October 01, 2021

 (1961) Dir.
 Vittorio Cottafavi

 Considered one of the better peplum out there, this big budget easy-going but occasionally disheartening epic has some impressive sets, outrageous events, and Reg Park as the mighty Hercules.
-Most peplum on streaming services are dodgy full-frame solid print (though the recently released Film Detective" HD Blu-ray using the alternate title, Hercules and the Captive Women is even better, with a great peplum documentary attached.)
+Most peplum on streaming services are unfortunately dodgy full-frame or non-anamorphic widescreen, but Tubi's s pretty good, and the recently released Film Detective" HD Blu-ray using the alternate title, Hercules and the Captive Women is even better, with a great peplum documentary attached.)
 Both titles are correct, as Hercules trashes Atlantis and rescues a captive girl from a shape-changing monster (left).
-Fay Spain plays the wicked Queen of Atlantis.
-She's also the captive girl's mother and the one who ordered her to be the sacrifice!
+Fay Spain plays the wicked Queen of Atlantis who is also the captive girl's mother and the one who ordered her to be the sacrifice!
 The prophets say the girl must die or Atlantis shall crumble into the sea!
 Yikes.
 Talk about evil mothers.
-She sends her daughter out to die again while trying to mate with and/or drug the mighty Hercules.
-Failed on both counts, Queen!
+After Herc brings her home, the queen sends her daughter out to die again while trying to mate with and/or drug the mighty Hercules.
+Keep trying, o evil queen!

-One drawback is too much of Herc's family life at the start which leaves us feeling kind of Ulysses-style guilty while he's off fighting and rescuing.
+One drawback is too much of Herc's pastoral family life at the start which leaves us feeling kind of Ulysses-style guilty while he's off fighting and rescuing.
 Usually I can't wait for our hero to escape home obligations and start the quest, but this time we're kind of rooting for him to stay home.
 It seems like his poor wife and family can't get him for a moment, and he clearly doesn't want to go either, his 'friend' has to drug him and basically shanghai him.
 It's pretty comical to think of Thebes as so full of cowards and duty-shirkers that the king can get only convicts and shanghaied demigods to save their country from vague prophesies.
-Either way then you have Herc's son stowing away too and oh man.
-Luckily the son is a capable adult, despite his anachronistic pompadour.

-I love this movie, for the most part, but it has very cold and painful stretches involving family life.
-Herc's family seems like an impossible ideal one can never get fully back to, while the evil queen's family life is a gruesome trap where the old eat the young.
-In each case, the youth fear the wrath of their parents: Herc's son stows away in the cargo area of the ship to avoid his dad's wrath (he forbade him coming); the cold, loveless reception the queen grants her own heartbroken daughter isn't the kind of camp fun we get in something like (in my mind the best of the lot), Bava's Hercules in the Haunted World (1961).
-Things are a bit off in this one, which makes it unique but not a favorite.
-For one thing, there's the obligatory sexy dance of the maidens - but the camera follows not the comely maidens but the shape-changing lead male!
+I dig this movie, for the most part, but it never quite becomes delightful --too much sideplot of the youth fearing the wrath of their respective parents: Herc's son, replete with anachronistic pompadour, stows aboard the ship and hides away in the cargo area to avoid his dad's wrath (he forbade him coming); the cold, loveless reception the queen grants her own heartbroken daughter isn't the kind of camp fun we get in something like (in my mind the best of the lot), Bava's Hercules in the Haunted World (1961).
+Things are a bit off-kilter, like how during the obligatory sexy dance of the maidens (entertainment at the feast of welcome), the camera follows not the comely maidens but the shape-changing lead male!
 What?
 Seems like a real opportunity missed for the straight males in the audience to finally be able to ogle some non-beefcake.
 We don't get it.
-The princess is too young to ogle, just barely, and the queen is too evil.
-We got nothing.
+Don't we matter anymore?
+The princess is too young to ogle (presuming we're not creeps or 17) and the queen is too evil.
 Where is the gorgeous Sylva Koscina when you need her?
+Sylvia!
+Come home!

 Fans of Mario Bava will drool imagining the painterly beauty of shots like this one --from his work on HERCULES (on Tubi) --restored to its former gorgeous glory ala the recent Bava Blu-rays of Erik the Conqueror and Blood and Black Lace.
 Come on, someone!
 If Arrow did a double of Hercules and Hercules Unchained as gorgeous as their other Bavas, you can bet it would be a hit.
 With Tim Lucas, of course, doing the commentaries!
 Zeus, hear our collective plea!